Being overweight is normal

 But if being fat is so bad for you, why are so many of us carrying extra weight?

 If you’re carrying a few extra pounds you’re not alone.
-Two-thirds of Scots are overweight – and nearly a third obese (1).
+Two-thirds of Scots are overweight – and more than a quarter obese (1).

 Being overweight is the new normal.

 But this new normal comes with severe consequences.
 Increased risk of chronic illness.
 Fewer healthy life years.
 Premature death.

 Being fat reduces your chances of a long, independent and active life.
 Body positive or not.